itsbariscan/llmbox/README.md

 ## 👤 About Me

-Hi, I'm Baris Can Sayin, an SEO & Organic Growth Enthusiast focused on growth marketing strategies, automation, and coding.
+Hi, I'm Baris Can, an SEO & Organic Growth Enthusiast focused on growth marketing strategies, automation, and coding.
 My expertise lies in optimizing digital presence and driving growth through data-driven approaches.

 ### 👀 I'm interested in:
 - SEO and Growth Marketing